haziq-exe/TikTokAutoUploader/Documentation.md

 </p>

 #### Note:
-- These GIFs are just to showcase the project's ability to auto-solve captcha's, this entire process will take place 'under the hood', you will not see the captcha being solved.
+- These GIFs are just to showcase the project's ability to auto-solve captcha's, this entire process will take place 'under the hood' (unless headless mode is set to `False`).

-- As far as I'm aware these captchas are the only types of captchas that you may encounter when trying to upload TikTok's, if you do encounter a different captcha, I highly encourage you to email me and let me know and I will try to increase the capabilities of this project to include those captcha's as well.
+- As far as I'm aware these captchas are the only types of captchas that you may encounter when trying to upload TikTok's, if you do encounter a different captcha, feel free to email me and let me know and I will try to increase the capabilities of this project to include those captcha's as well.

 - To check what captcha shows up when you upload on your account just open this link while logged in to TikTok: https://www.tiktok.com/tiktokstudio/upload?from=upload&lang=en